Indonesia: Missing submarine has sunk — military | DW | 24.04.2021

 Authorities said they found objects that had been inside, indicating the submarine with 53 crew members has sunk.
-The deadline to locate the vessel before its oxygen runs out passed early Saturday.
+The deadline to locate the vessel before its oxygen ran out passed early Saturday.

 The Indonesian military submarine that went missing off Bali with 53 people on board is believed to have sunk, officials said on Saturday.